 Background

-In addition to handling civil rights cases, Sarah is a member of the firm’s Mass Torts & Class Action team.
-Recently, Sarah was appointed to the Leadership Development Committee for In re: Hair Relaxer Marketing, Sales Practices, and Products Liability Litigation, MDL No. 3060, Case No. 1:23-cv-818 (Northern District of IL) where she is actively representing women who have used chemical hair straightening products and subsequently developed uterine, endometrial, and ovarian cancer.
+Previously, Sarah worked with the firm’s Mass Torts & Class Action team.
+The U.S. District Court for the Northern District of Illinois appointed her to serve on the Leadership Development Committee for In re: Hair Relaxer Marketing, Sales Practices, and Products Liability Litigation, MDL No. 3060, Case No. 1:23-cv-818 (Northern District of IL) where she represented women who have used chemical hair straightening products and subsequently developed uterine, endometrial, and ovarian cancer.

-Prior to her time as a public defender, Sarah represented adult and juvenile clients at trial and appellate levels in felony, misdemeanor, and traffic matters at Richards & Hall (now Richards & Dimmer) in Racine, WI, as an Associate Attorney.
+Before her time as a public defender, Sarah represented adult and juvenile clients in criminal both trial and appellate criminal matters at a small criminal defense firm in Racine, WI.

 Clerkships